danielegasparri/span-gui/span/readme_span.txt

 SPAN can work with just one 1D spectrum, either in Fits or ASCII format, with the first column to be wavelength and the second flux.
 The wavelength and the flux of the fits files must be in the primary HDU.

 SPAN can load and process a list of n 1D spectra, where n must be greater than 1.
 In order to do this, you need to create and load a text file containing the relative path of the spectra (with respect to the location of the main SPAN program), or the absolute path, and the complete spectra names.
 The first row of this list file must be commented with # and usually contains something like that: #Spectrum.
 You can put any type of 1D spectra in this file list, but I strongly suggest to insert spectra with at least the SAME wavelength unit scale.
-It seems difficult, but don't worry: the button 'Create spectra list' will help you to create a spectra list file by selecting a folder containing the spectra you want to process.
+It seems difficult, but don't worry: the button 'Generate spectra list containing 1D spectra' will help you to create a spectra list file by selecting a folder containing the spectra you want to process.

 You can find example file lists in the example_files directory.
 They are:
 1) xshooter_vis_sample_list_spectra.dat, already preloaded in the main application (you just need to click 'Load!'), contains 5 spectra of the central regions of nearby galaxies observed with the VIS arm of ESO XShooter spectrograph at resolution of R = 5000.
 Wavelength units are in nm.
 Sampling is linear and the wavelength units to set ('Wavelength of the spectra is in:') are 'nm';
-2) ngc5806_bins.dat contains the spatial bins of a spiral galaxy observed with the TNG telescope at resolution FWHM of 3.5 A from 470 to 670 nm.
-Sampling is logarithmic and wavelengths are in log(A).
+2) ngc5806_bins.dat contains the spatial bins of a spiral galaxy observed with the TNG telescope at resolution FWHM of 3.5 A from 4700 to 6700 A. Sampling is logarithmic and wavelengths are in log(A).
 SPAN will take care of everything; you just need to set 'A' in the 'Wavelength of the spectra is in:' option of the 'Prepare and load' frame before clicking 'Load!';

 ****Quick start****